NatLabRockies/AdaptiveComputing/README.md

 | 7 | 3 | d |

 #### More information on masking NaN and out of bounds (unallowable) simulation values
-Anytime a simulation returns a `NaN` value, that data point will be flagged.
-Similarly, the user can also define a range of allowable simulation values and all simulation return values outside this range will be flagged.
-By default, the flagged values are then masked, to prevent them from contaminating the surrogate model (details described below).
-If the user prefers not to use masking, the calculation can be terminated immediately upon discovering a `NaN` or out of bounds value by setting `mod_ops.mask_nans=False` or `mod_ops.mask_oob_values=False`, respectively.
+Anytime a simulation returns a `NaN` value, that data point will be treated in one of three ways.
+Similarly, the user can also define a range of allowable simulation values and all simulation return values outside of these bounds (OOB) will be treated in one of three ways.
+By default, the `NaN` and OOB values are "skipped" to prevent them from contaminating the surrogate model.
+This means they are not added to `x_data`, `y_data`, and not counted in `n_samp`.
+Instead they are stored in `x_data_skipped`, `y_data_skipped`, and counted in `n_samp_skipped`.
+Another option is to use masking (details described below) by setting `mod_ops.mask_nans=True` or `mod_ops.mask_oob_values=True`, respectively.
+The third option is to throw a exit (throw a `ValueError`) immediately upon discovering a `NaN` or OOB value by setting `mod_ops.exit_on_nans=True` or `mod_ops.exit_on_oob_values=True`, respectively.

-Lower and upper bounds can be inclusive or exclusive.
+To determine which values are OOB, lower and upper bounds (inclusive or exclusive) are set by the user.
 Upper and/or lower bounds should be omitted if semi-infinite or infinite bounds are needed.
-The simulation return value f(x) must obey all specified constraints in order to be classified as allowable:
+The simulation return value f(x) must obey all specified constraints in order to be classified as allowable (in bounds):

 * f(x) >= `lbound_inclusive`
 * f(x) <= `ubound_inclusive`
 * f(x) > `lbound_exclusive`
 * f(x) < `ubound_exclusive`

-The surrogate model is trained using all unmasked data (non-NaN, within allowable bounds).
-However, just ignoring masked data would cause the Bayesian Optimization algorithm to repeatedly sample data in regions in the design space where NaNs or unallowable values are found (since the uncertainty will not reduce in these regions if returned values are always ignored).
+If masking is used, the surrogate model is trained using all unmasked data (non-NaN, within allowable bounds).
+However, just ignoring (skipping) masked data would cause the Bayesian Optimization algorithm to repeatedly sample data in regions in the design space where NaNs or unallowable values are found (since the uncertainty will not reduce in these regions if returned values are always ignored).
 The masking algorithm is as follows.

 * A precursor surrogate model is trained using all unmasked data.
 * The values for masked data points are estimated using the precursor surrogate model.